SachinCoder11/Currency-Converter/README.md

   `https://api.currencyapi.com/v3/latest?apikey=cur_live_RUO8Wxs1yX3IReh7upSwSPE46ahnagGNqZTaonUj`

 - **API Limitations**:
-  The free version of the CurrencyAPI service is limited to **300 requests per month **.
+  The free version of the CurrencyAPI service is limited to ** 300 requests per month ** .
 As of today, **73 requests have been used**, leaving **227 remaining**.
-If the limit is reached, the app may stop functioning until the request count resets.
+If the limit is reached, the app may stop functioning until the request count resets every month on 26th .
 Please be aware of this limitation when using the app frequently.

 ## How It Works